hlecates/data-bootcamp/README.md

 * `numpy/`
   Offers a cheatsheet on array operations, broadcasting, and vectorized computations, alongside example notebooks.

-* `pandas-plotting/`
+* `pandas/`
-  Provides a cheatsheet for data manipulation with Pandas and basic plotting techniques, plus walkthrough notebooks.
+  Provides a cheatsheet for data manipulation with Pandas, including data structures, I/O operations, cleaning, and analysis techniques.

+* `plotting/`
+  Offers a cheatsheet for data visualization using matplotlib and seaborn, covering various plot types and customization options.

 * `modeling/`
   Features a cheatsheet on regression and classification concepts and commands, with Jupyter notebooks illustrating model building and evaluation.